-A water content of 20 $\% \pm 5\%$ was assumed for all but two samples which is within 5 % uncertainty of the measured field water content (Table 2).
-RIN5 and RIN6 have a slightly higher field water content (23 % to 24 %) due to their argillaceous 360 character and hence, an average long-term water content of 25 $\% \pm 5$ % was found more appropriate for these samples.
-For similar sedimentary facies, values between 20 % and 30 % have been used (Anselmetti et al., 2010; Dehnert et al., 2012; Lowick et al., 2015; Buechi et al., 2017).
+A water content of $20\% \pm 5\%$ was assumed for all but two samples, which is within 5% uncertainty of the measured field water content (Table 2).
+RIN5 and RIN6 have a slightly higher field water content (23% to 24%) due to their argillaceous character, and hence an average long-term water content of $25\% \pm 5\%$ was found to be more appropriate for these samples.
+For similar sedimentary facies, values between 20% and 30% have been used (Anselmetti et al., 2010; Dehnert et al., 2012; Lowick et al., 2015; Buechi et al., 2017).
 However, the assessment of an appropriate long-term water content is complex but important to avoid age over- or underestimations.
-It is well known that moisture has an attenuation effect of beta and gamma radiation (Zimmermann, 1971) which may lead to drastic changes in DRtotal and thereby age determination (Nathan and Mauz, 365 2008).
-Between 34 % and 49 % of water, in relation to the samples dry weights, were absorbed over a 24 h period by unconsolidated sample material in this study.
-The highest amounts of water were absorbed by RIN5 and RIN6 which also presented the highest field water contents.
+It is well known that moisture has an attenuation effect of beta and gamma radiation (Zimmermann, 1971), which may lead to drastic changes in DR{total} and thereby age determination (Nathan and Mauz, 2008).
+Between 34 % and 49 % of water, in relation to the samples dry weights, was absorbed over a 24 h period by unconsolidated sample material in this study.
+The highest amounts of water were absorbed by RIN5 and RIN6, which also presented the highest field water contents.
 For the purpose of comparison, the water content maximum can be set to 50 % to represent the highest observed absorption capacity for unconsolidated sample material (Table 2).
-The DRtotal values are calculated for water contents between 10 % and 50 %, in 10 % steps.
-In addition, a step with 25 % water content, as assumed 370 appropriate for age determination of RIN5 and RIN6, is included in the comparison.
-Re-calculated ages (Fig. 13 A. and B.) show a difference in ages for the different water contents are up to 40 % for Q, 15 % to 25 % for F and 40 % for PM and fQ.
-A water content of 10 % for Q and F (RIN1 to RIN4) results in statistically consistent ages at 2 $\sigma$ with fQ and PM (RIN5, RIN6) at 50 %.
-However, a 10 % moisture for the coarse-grained samples is unlikely as under current conditions ground water penetrates these layers and oxidation features are present.
-Also, 50 % of moisture for fQ and PM are at the limit of maximum 375 water absorption capacity for unconsolidated material of these samples.
+The DR{total} values are calculated for water contents between 10% and 50% in 10% steps.
+In addition, a step with 25 % water content, as is assumed to be appropriate for age determination of RIN5 and RIN6, is included in the comparison.
+Recalculated ages (Fig. 13a) and b) show that the difference in ages for the different water contents is up to 40 % for Q, 15 % to 25 % for F, and 40 % for PM and fQ.
+A water content of 10 % for Q and F (RIN1 to RIN4) results in statistically consistent ages at 2σ with fQ and PM (RIN5, RIN6) at 50%.
+However, a 10% moisture for the coarse-grained samples is unlikely, as under current conditions ground water penetrates these layers and oxidation features are present.
+Also, 50 % of moisture for fQ and PM are at the limit of maximum water absorption capacity for unconsolidated material of these samples.
 It is unlikely that for the consolidated deposits, as found in nature, the maximum absorption capacity will be equally high and that these samples were saturated to a maximum for over ca. 150 ka.
-Therefore, neither 50 % nor 10 % water content are considered representative as a long-term average.
-Consequently, assumptions of the water content may well have an effect onto the age discrepancy between RIN5 and RIN6 and the coarse-grained samples from above (RIN1 to RIN4) but they are not the sole cause for this offset.
+Therefore, neither 50 % nor 10 % water content is considered representative as a long-term average.
+Consequently, assumptions about the water content may well have an effect on the age discrepancy between RIN5 and RIN6 and the coarse-grained samples from above (RIN1 to RIN4), but they are not the sole cause for this offset.